priyasinha1/Bluffing-detector/README.md

 High degrees can cause overfitting.
 The problem of overfitting is a condition where a statistical model begins to describe the random error in the data rather than the relationships between variables.
 In overfitting, the model fits training data very well but fails to generalize for new input data which are not in our dataset.
 Lower degrees can cause underfitting.
 In underfitting, the model does not fit training data very well and also the new data.
 When we set the value for the degree hyperparameter, we should always try to avoid both overfitting and underfitting conditions

+# Support Vector Regression
+SVM essentially does – simple class separation
+It tries to find a line/hyperplane (in multidimensional space) that separates any two classes.
+Then it classifies the new point depending on whether it lies on the positive or negative side of the hyperplane depending on the classes to predict.
+Hyperplane: This is basically a separating line between two data classes in SVM.
+But in Support Vector Regression, this is the line that will be used to predict the continuous output